 The machine gun stopped firing at the officers' club too.
-There was peace in the square, broken only by the moaning of an injured man who to the struggle in the streets eminently, both in number and in courage.
-These organizations always took the initiative.
+There was peace in the square, broken only by the moaning of an injured man who lay behind a small car which had been driven down into the level square and overturned, as a barricade.